 You will receive complimentary access into the Delta SkyClubs® when traveling on a Delta flight and this card’s miles earning is acceptable, at 3x the miles on Delta purchases, and 1X the Skymiles on all other purchases.

-The real value in this card is in its annual miles boost – 15,000 Medallion Qualification Miles (MQMs) when you spend $30,000 or more in the calendar year, up to four times per year getting you closer to Medallian Status.
-Cardholders can also earn up to 100,000 bonus miles, now through 4/1/2020,
+The real value in this card is in its miles boost – 40,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after spending $3,000 on your card in the first 3 months.
+You can also earn 15,000 MQMs after you spend $30,000 in purchases on your Card in a calendar year, up to four times per year getting you closer to Medallion Status.

 Hilton Honors American Express Surpass® Card

 Here’s a co-branded Hilton and Amex credit card that comes with no foreign transaction fees and complimentary Priority Pass Select and 10 free airport lounge visits per year.

 If you love Hilton, this card brings you an unmatched 12X Hilton Honors bonus points on every purchase charged on your Card directly with a hotel or resort within the Hilton portfolio and 6X points on spending at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.

 For all other purchases, users accumulate 3X Hilton Honors points on every dollar.
 Enjoy Hilton Honors Gold status and, with spending of over $40,000 per year, you’ll be upgraded to Hilton Honors Diamond status.

 Another Priority Pass Select partner, the Citi Prestige®, is for the avid traveler.

 This card delivers $250 in annual travel credits every calendar year, and it also offers some nice rewards on spending.